net-daemon/docs/docs/v3/app_model/moving_from_v2.md

 ---

 If you are using HassClient today and want to migrate to v3 you have two options:

-   1. Manually copy your existing apps over to a new copy of the v3 branch of the [app template](https://github.com/net-daemon/netdaemon-app-template/tree/v3).
-This is recommended if you're just starting out and don't have a complex project or solution.
+   1. Manually copy your existing apps over to a new copy of the v3 app template. *This is the recommended approach.* [See how to get the template here](../started/development.md#use-dotnet-cli-tool)
-   1. Manually update your project to support the new v3 packages.
+   2. Manually update your project to support the new v3 packages.
 This is recommended if you have a more complex NetDaemon project - see the [section below](#upgrading-an-existing-apps-project-to-v3) for more details.

+**Please do not mix the models in the same project!
+If you are upgrading app by app and have both V2 and V3 apps for a time please use two different deployments/add-ons and locations for your V2 and V3 apps!**

 ### Main changes

 Here is a summary of the main changes between the versions:

 - New namespaces `NetDaemon.AppModel` and `NetDaemon.Runtime`.
 If you are using HasClient today you should just replace any `NetDaemon.xyz` to `NetDaemon.AppModel`.
-We recommend check out the [v3 branch of template](https://github.com/net-daemon/netdaemon-app-template/tree/v3).
+We recommend check out the [how to get the template here.](../started/development.md#use-dotnet-cli-tool).
-- Configuration using Yaml is changed.
+- Configuration using yaml is changed.
 Configuration is now only available as injected `IAppConfig<Class>` in constructor.
 To migrate, copy public properties to own config class and change the yaml using that class name instead of app name.
 Class property on yaml can be removed.
 - Base class based on `NetDaemonRxApp` is not supported at all.
-You will need to migrate your applications to HassModel before upgrad to NetDaemon 3.
+You will need to migrate your applications to HassModel before upgrade to NetDaemon 3.

 ### Upgrading an existing apps project to v3